-Are you ready to take a leap forward in your career, but not quite sure how to get there?
-Here are a few ways you can show your boss you're ready to take on a bigger role, hopefully one that’s accompanied by a tidy raise!
+Are you ready to leap forward in your career?
+Are you looking for a promotion in your career but need help figuring out how to get there?
+Here are a few ways to ask your boss for a promotion: you're ready to take on a bigger role, hopefully, one that’s accompanied by a tidy raise!

 1. pick your employer wisely

 If climbing the corporate ladder is important to you, ensure your employer shares those values.
 Employers with tall hierarchical structures have lots of opportunities for you to move up a rung by gaining a promotion in the future.
 If your employer has very few managerial layers in their organization, you risk being unhappy when there's nowhere else to go in your career development.

 Also, seek out employers with a strong employer brand (i.e., companies whose employees rave about how great they are to work for), as they tend to be more likely to hire from within and provide guidance for career growth, which is important to most workers.

 If your employer isn’t the right match for you, it’s best to move on early rather than find your career hit a wall down the line.